Fowler joins 4-way tie at the top in Masters - News 12 Now

+AUGUSTA, Ga.
+(AP) — Rickie Fowler finally got to the top of the leaderboard in a major and didn’t have much of a view.

+Right next to him was Charley Hoffman, playing in the final group going into the weekend at the Masters for the second time in three years.
+Sergio Garcia knew the score when no one else did and had his first share of the lead in his 19th time playing Augusta National.
+Not to be overlooked was Thomas Pieters of Belgium, a real threat to become the first Masters rookie since 1979 to leave with a green jacket.

-Sergio Garcia, Thomas Pieters and Charley Hoffman joined him in the largest 36-hole logjam at Augusta National in 44 years.
+And those were just the co-leaders in the largest 36-hole logjam at the Masters in 44 years.

-That won’t make it any easier, as survival gives way to what could be a shootout among some of golf’s biggest stars.

-Fifteen players were separated by a mere five shots going into the weekend, a group that includes Adam Scott and Jordan Spieth, Rory McIlroy and Phil Mickelson, and even 57-year-old Fred Couples.
+Even more daunting were the players lined up behind them — Jordan Spieth and Phil Mickelson among four Masters champions, Olympic gold medalist Justin Rose, Spanish rookie sensation Jon Rahm and Rory McIlroy, missing only this major for the career Grand Slam.

-“I knew the first two days would be tough.
-We really needed to make sure we could fight through it and stay in the tournament,” Fowler said.
-“We’re in a good spot.
-It’s going to be a fun weekend.
-We’re going to see a lot of good golf and battle it out.”
+“It’s going to be a fun weekend,” Fowler said after a 5-under 67, the best score of another wind-swept day.
+“We’re going to see a lot of good golf and battle it out.”

+Two days of survival gives way to a shootout among some of golf’s biggest stars.

-Fowler began his move early by holing a bunker shot for eagle on the second hole, and even a bogey from the water behind the green on the par-5 15th green didn’t ruin his day.
-He bounced back with a birdie and stayed in the lead.
+In conditions just as demanding as the opening round, Fowler holed out a bunker shot for eagle on his second hole, quickly moved into the lead pack and secured his spot in a share of the lead with a tricky birdie putt from the collar of the 16th green.

 Garcia, playing his 70th consecutive major and still looking for that first victory to define an otherwise strong career, wasn’t the least bit bothered by seeing the wrong score for him on a leaderboard behind the 13th green when a penalty for a lost ball was mistakenly attributed to him.
-He fired a 3-iron across the water and into the wind to the 15th green for a two-putt birdie and shot 69.
+He bounced back from a bogey behind the 13th green by firing a 3-iron across the water and into the wind to the 15th green for a two-putt birdie.
+He shot a 69.

-Pieters made an eagle on the par-5 13th on his way to a 68.
-Hoffman was simply happy to join them.
-His four-shot lead was gone in 11 holes, and he steadied himself the rest of the way to limit the damage to a 75.
+Pieters moved to the top by hitting off the pine straw and over a tributary of Rae’s Creek to 12 feet for eagle on No. 13, and he followed with a wedge to 4 feet for birdie on the 14th to shoot 68.
+Hoffman lost his four-shot lead in 11 holes before he steadied himself the rest of the way and limited the damage to a 75.

 The leaders were at 4-under 140.